BastienAM/IDAMEE/README.md

-# Integration of Health ISNDSurance Data to facilitate Epidemiological Studies
+# Integraphration of Health ISNDSurance Data to facilitate Epidemiolographical Studies

 #Run this command to iSNDStall the library in the project folder</br>
 > pip iSNDStall rdflib